vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 HINT
 </summary>

-> A: We can see that 4 species dominate the communities in most samples.
-Adding the metadata we can also see that data do not cluster strongly according to group or time point, but there is some degree of structuring in mocktreat.
+> A: We can see that 3 phylum dominate the communities in most samples.
+Adding the metadata we can also see that data do not cluster strongly according to group or time point, but there is some degree of structuring.

 </details>

 #### 5. Beta diversity